openthermalcamera/Android-Application/README.md

-# Android application for Open Thermal Project
+# Android application for Open Thermal Camera

 Application for displaying, taking and viewing thermal photos.